What does it take to honor your boundaries and live from that authentic place inside you? Do you earn the respect you deserve?

 Of course, there are people in our life that will try to guide us with good intentions too, so we always want to check in with ourselves to figure out if they are trying to guide us for their benefit, or for ours.

-And that’s the key to being respected.
+That’s the key to being respected.
 Some people will attempt to guide us in a certain direction to gain a specific outcome.
 But who does that outcome benefit?
 If your friend tells you that the person you are dating is bad news, they may be watching out for you.
 But if they tell you that because they themselves want to date who you’re dating, then there’s an obvious difference.

 This difference defines if someone actually respects you and wants you to be happy, or wants you to do something so that they themselves will be happy.
 It’s sort of like when I’d judge my ex-wife when she ate junk food.
 I obviously had an agenda in mind.
 I didn’t want her to eat junk food because of how I felt when she did it.

-And when I felt bad because of that, I would act differently towards her.
+When I felt bad because of that, I would act differently towards her.
 I would even… stop respecting her.
 That’s kind of twisted, isn’t it?
 To look at someone you love deeply and not feel respect for them?

 Of course, I can imagine this is what happened when I was a child too.
 I would look at my stepfather drinking alcohol, and lose respect for him.
 Then I took that belief system with me into my relationships and lose respect for my most beloved partners.